 In the modern world, I'd argue that most people infer through a lens of coincidence, thereby disregarding potential connections that could provide deeper meaning and motive.

-But is it actually chaos?
+But is the universe actually chaos?

 To our wee-wittle bwains it may seem as such, but, in reality, chaos is just energy misunderstood.